Techtonica/curriculum/application workshops/workshop-1.md

 HTML
 Feel free to use the materials linked above or Google to move quickly through the other steps.
-You should complete the HTML and CSS sections during the first 30-minute session.
+You should complete the HTML and CSS sections during the first 30 minutes.
 There's not a lot of time, so try to stick to accomplishing what's in here for now:

 1. Sign in to your CodePen account and start a new pen.
 Title it, "Workshop 1—My Name—Full Date" (for example, "Workshop 1—Jane Doe—10/22/2019").
 Delete the existing code in the boxes.